What is the problem?

 - Set, monitor, and review metrics that promote patient flow and prioritise care of the most seriously ill and injured patients.

-- Introduce a metric which monitors and improves ambulance offload times.
+- A. Introduce a metric which monitors and improves ambulance offload times.

-- Replace the 12-hour Decision to Admit metric with a metric on 12-hour stays from point of registration.
+- B. In England, replace the 12-hour Decision to Admit metric with a metric on 12-hour stays from point of registration.
 No patient should need to stay in an Emergency Department for over 12 hours.

 - Improve clinician involvement with call handling services.
 Referral rates drop if there is ready access to an experienced clinician to provide advice.